1880 Southern Luzon earthquakes: Other observations

 The severest shocks seem to have been felt over the whole island of Luzon about 400 mi North to South, and 200 mi East to West.
 From observations taken it seems that the difference in the time between the extreme points was not more than ten minutes.

 It appears that at the time of the great shock on the 18th, it was ebb tide; and the water in the Pasig River suddenly rose 3.5 ft, and almost as suddenly fell again.
 Thousands of fish were found lying on the surface of the water in the bay.

 It was calculated that the top of a building thirty feet from the ground was thrown 5 ft out of its perpendicular; and one of the towers of the cathedral oscillated over 20 ft.

 In one of the provinces, the local houses, which are built of bamboo and thatch, were sent flying; that canoes were thrown out of the water; and the growing rice torn out of the ground.
 The earth sunk in many places, the bed of one river had sunk 6 ft.
 Great chasms, 10 to 12 ft wide and of immense depth, were ripped in the earth.

-The churches of Guadalupe (now Guadalupe Viejo in Makati), Paco, Pandacan, Santa Ana, San Sebastian Church and San Miguel were in ruins.
+The Catholic churches of Guadalupe, Paco, Pandacan, Santa Ana, San Sebastian and San Miguel were in ruins.
 Within the walls of Manila the San Augustin Church, San Francisco Church and Santo Domingo Church were very seriously damaged.
 The Landnay barracks were down and the soldiers took refuge in one of the cigar factories.
 The barracks near the Luneta went down and the men built nipa huts there.